What is gender and sexuality studies?

 Gender and Sexuality Studies helps prepare students to work as researchers, writers and creative practitioners.
 The Major will help people working within many different areas such as the law, criminology, social policy, community development, archives and museums, social work, education, psychology, marketing and healthcare to develop specialist knowledge of sex, gender and sexuality which they can apply within their specific vocational settings.

-Complete the following 4 credit points:
+Complete the following 4 core units:

 The following is recommended to complement the major stream: